 If using fresh lavender, double the amount asked for in the recipe card.

-In the clean glass bottle or jar, add lavender flowers and top it with vodka.
+Step 01.
+In a clean glass bottle or jar, add lavender flowers and top it with vodka.
 Close the lid and give a good shake.
-It will have this beautiful violet color in the first day.
+It will have a beautiful violet color in the first couple of days.

 Place the jar away from sunlight.
 Leave it ripping for 3 weeks.
 Shake it every other day during the extraction process.